An Inspiring A.R.T. Program Update

 It’s not just the leaders observing changes in participants.
 During a group conversation in Vanderhoof one session, participants identified art as a significant factor for their mental clarity, relaxed mood and healthier lifestyle.

-Weekly workshops and special events continue as we move into 2020.
+Weekly workshops and special events continue into 2021.
 Continue to look for event updates related to the A.R.T Program on our website and social media pages!
+Future plans include resuming “Poems, Stories and Songs.”
+Running “Beauty and the Bush” seasonally.
+Hosting the “Stuart-Nechako Annual Writers’ Festival and publishing an anthology of local beginning authors.
+Maintaining current programs.